Last House on Dead End Street: Home media

 Last House on Dead End Street was scarcely released on VHS in the United States, and was made available on video through Venezuelan distributors in the late 1980s and early 1990s.
 A two-disc DVD set of the film was released in 2002 by Barrel Entertainment.
 The set features major contributions from director Watkins, who was heavily involved in its production.
 This edition was also released in Australia through Hard Corps Entertainment.
-A separate Region 2 DVD edition was released in the United Kingdom as part Tartan Films' Grindhouse series.
+A separate Region 2 DVD edition was released in the United Kingdom as part Tartan Films' Grindhouse series, in addition to a limited edition German release through CMV Laservision in 2003.

-In a 2015 interview with Joe Rubin, the co-owner of the cult DVD and Blu-ray label Vinegar Syndrome, he stated that the company was preparing a restored Blu-ray release of the film.
+In a 2015 interview with Joe Rubin, the co-owner of the cult DVD and Blu-ray label Vinegar Syndrome, he stated that the company was preparing a restored Blu-ray release of the film:

 It's probably the most tedious restoration we've ever done.
 We keep on finding more materials for it that are slightly better in certain places than the previous copies so we've had to redo/add to our restoration so many times.
 It's tedious.
 But it's coming.
 Unfortunately, no exciting revelations to be told; no fabled 3-hour cuts, etc. But when it does eventually come out, it'll look better than ever, even if it's still not perfect.

 Though there has been no update about a standalone Vinegar Syndrome release, the uncut theatrical version of the film is available in 2K HD as a hidden feature on Vinegar Syndrome's release of Corruption on Blu-ray.